flatironinstitute/finufft/docs/install.rst

   cmake --install .

-Note: if you don't supply --install-prefix, it will default to ``/usr/local`` on most systems.
+Note: `Release` here is essential to get the best performing version.
+Also, if you don't supply `--install-prefix`, it will default to ``/usr/local`` on most systems.
 If you don't have root access, you must supply a prefix you can write to such as ``$HOME/local``.
 Now...

 In ``build``, this creates ``libfinufft_static.a`` and ``libfinufft.so``, and runs a test that should take a